James Joseph Mallon: Life

 During World War II, he was chairman of the Friendly Aliens Protection Committee, a group dedicated to the interests of refugees from enemy nations, including, in particular, Jews.

 Personal life

 In 1921 Mallon married Stella Gardiner, the daughter of his friend Alfred.

 Honours and commemoration

-In 1939, Mallon was made a Companion of Honour.
+In 1939, Mallon was appointed a Member of the Order of the Companions of Honour.
 He is commemorated by a Greater London Council blue plaque mounted in 1984 on the front of Toynbee Hall.